The Best Signature $12 Dish in Every State

 Runner-up: Joe’s Pasty Shop in Ironwood

 Pasties are a specialty in upper Michigan hailing from Cornwall, England.
 The hand-sized savory pies traditionally have a filling of beef and root vegetables that get baked inside of a crust.
-At Jean Kay’s, try steak, steak with rutabaga, and vegetarian pasties for $7 or head to Joe’s Pasty Shop where they have the traditional version as well as twists like a breakfast pasty with eggs, bacon, and ham and a cheeseburger pasty with beef, bacon, cheddar, potatoes, and onions.
+At Jean Kay’s, try steak, steak with rutabaga, and vegetarian pasties for around $7 or head to Joe’s Pasty Shop where they have the traditional version as well as twists like a breakfast pasty with eggs, bacon, and ham and a cheeseburger pasty with beef, bacon, cheddar, potatoes, and onions.

 Matt’s Bar